 We often hear the phrase we must do the work to move forward in our grief journey.
 But what exactly is the work?
 While everyone grieves in their own unique way, Psychologist J. William Worden provides a framework of four tasks that help us understand how people move through grief in a healthy way.
 Healing happens gradually as grievers address these tasks, in no specific order, going back and forth from one to another over time.
 Depending on where you are in your grief journey, some of the stages may appear impossible to even consider and that is normal and understandable.
 The journey is not linear and there is no timeline for grieving.
+Click to view a pdf you can download and keep with you for support.

 Task 1: To Accept the Reality of the Loss